 As a general rule, it is recommended that patients undergo professional oral hygiene regularly every 6 months.
 However, the frequency of the procedures depends on the patient's individual oral condition, the intensity of tartar accumulation, and the time and attention the patient devotes to dental care at home:

-People with periodontal disease should have professional oral hygiene at least once every 3 months.
+Patients with periodontal disease should use the services of an oral hygienist at least once every 3 months.

-For patients undergoing orthodontic treatment, due to the more complex oral hygiene at home, professional oral hygiene should be carried out every 3-4 months to prevent inflammation and caries formation.
+For patients undergoing orthodontic treatment, due to more complex oral hygiene at home, professional oral hygiene should be carried out every 3-4 months to avoid the formation of inflammations and caries.

 It is the most effective preventive measure to ensure dental health.
 Dental plaque and bacteria are the main causes of tooth decay and periodontitis.
 Professional oral hygiene cleans the hard-to-reach areas of the teeth and interdental spaces that are difficult to access at home.

-In poor oral health, gingivitis can develop.
-In this case, the patient may experience unpleasant sensations during professional oral hygiene, which may lead to an anaesthetic procedure.
-In this case, the patient will not feel any discomfort during professional oral hygiene.
+In poor condition of the oral cavity, inflammation of the gums may develop.
+In this case, the patient may experience unpleasant sensations during professional oral hygiene, therefore, if necessary, an analgesic procedure is performed.
+In this case, during professional oral hygiene, the patient will not feel any discomfort.

-During the procedure, the oral hygienist provides detailed information on home dental care and the most effective measures for the patient's individual oral condition.
+During the procedure, the oral hygienist gives detailed information about dental care at home and the most effective measures in accordance with the patient's individual condition of the oral cavity.

 The professional oral hygiene procedure at the Šypsenos Akademija is carried out according to each patient's individual situation and needs: